 Many experts have said that the Seventh Day Adventist food beliefs and diet approach are one of the healthiest diet options available.
-Those that follow this faith are said to follow a lifestyle, which includes a good diet, exercise, and spirituality.
-A good diet according to followers of the Seventh Day Adventist involves eating a vegetarian diet, which incorporates, vegetables, fruits, whole grains, nuts and legumes.
-It is not also uncommon for some Seventh Day Adventists to follow a vegan diet.
+Those who follow this faith aim to follow an overall healthy lifestyle, which includes a good diet, exercise, pure water, adequate sunlight, temperance, fresh air, rest, and spirituality.
+A good diet according to Seventh-Day Adventists involves eating a mainly plant-based diet, which incorporates, vegetables, fruits, whole grains, nuts and seeds, and legumes.
+It is also not uncommon for some Seventh-Day Adventists to follow a vegan diet.

 The Religious Perspective

 The Seventh Day Adventist church views the body as the temple of the Holy Spirit and therefore it is vital to take care of one’s body so as to glorify God.
 “What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?”
 1st Corinthians 6:19.
 Seventh-Day Adventists believe that taking care of the physical body is a matter of stewardship.
 It is believed that God can best be glorified and honored when the physical as well as the mental faculties are kept healthy.
 It is equally important to obey the laws that govern the physical nature as it is important to obey the moral laws.
 It is from this perspective that Seventh-Day Adventist food beliefs stem.

 The Main Food Sources: Vegetables, fruits, whole grains, legumes, nuts, and seeds make up the crux of the diet.